Medically reviewed by Drugs.com. Last updated on Mar 27, 2019.

-Documentation of allergenic cross-reactivity for opioid analgesics is limited.
+Documentation of allergenic cross-reactivity for opioids is limited.
 However, because of similarities in chemical structure and/or pharmacologic actions, the possibility of cross-sensitivity can not be ruled out with certainty.

-Acute pain (moderate to severe): Oral: Initial: Opioid-naive: 2 mg every 6 to 8 hours as needed; may increase to 3 mg every 6 to 8 hours if needed (maximum: 12 mg per 24 hours initially); higher doses may be appropriate in opioid tolerant patients.
+Initial: 1 to 2 mg every 6 to 8 hours as needed; may increase up to 3 mg every 6 to 8 hours if needed; higher doses may be appropriate in opioid tolerant patients.
 Reduce initial dose by ≥50% in patients with conditions affecting respiratory reserve or with coadministration with other drugs affecting the respiratory center.

-Note: The American Pain Society recommends an initial dose of 2 to 4 mg for severe pain in adults (APS 2008)
+Note: The American Pain Society recommends an initial dose of 2 to 4 mg for severe pain (APS 2008).

 Reduce initial doses by 50% or more.
 Refer to adult dosing.

 Store at 20°C to 25°C (68°F to 77°F).

 Alizapride: May enhance the CNS depressant effect of CNS Depressants.
 Monitor therapy